tjesi/tjesi.github.io/_pages/teaching.md

 author_profile: true
 ---

 I'm currently not teaching.
-My engagement at HVL has ended, and I have completed all of my teaching duty at NTNU.
+My engagement at HVL has ended, and I have completed all of my teaching duties at NTNU.

 ## Previous semesters: